VPRTempo: A Fast Temporally Encoded Spiking Neural Network for Visual Place Recognition: Results

 \subsection{Training and querying speeds}

-To establish how our network performed against the previous state-of-the-art SNN for VPR (VPRSNN), we measured the total time taken to train each network on 3300 places from the Nordland dataset \cite{hussaini2022ensembles}.
-We also tested query speeds of both networks, and the effect the number of places has on training and querying for our network (Figure \ref{fig:trainingquery}).

-VPRSNN learned 3300 places in approximately 360 mins compared with our system which only took 10\% (60 mins) and 0.4\% (1 mins) of the time to train an equivalent number of images when run on CPU and GPU hardware, respectively (Figure \ref{fig:trainingquery}A).
-Whilst our network trained the fastest on GPU hardware, CPU training was still significantly faster than VPRSNN \cite{hussaini2022ensembles} indicating our system's capability for real-time operation when training new places online.
-We attribute this predominately to increased spike efficiency and the shift away from modeling biological complexity, as in the Brian2 simulator \cite{10.7554/eLife.47314}.
+To establish network performance against a previous state-of-the-art SNN for VPR (VPRSNN), we measured the time to train each network on 3300 places from Nordland \cite{hussaini2022ensembles}.
+We also tested query speeds of both networks, and the effect the number of places has on both (Figure \ref{fig:trainingquery}).
+VPRSNN learned 3300 places in approximately 360 mins, compared to our system which required 17\% (60 mins) and 0.28\% (1 mins) of the time to train an equivalent number of images when run on CPU and GPU hardware, an Intel i7-9700K and Nvidia RTX 2080 respectively (Figure \ref{fig:trainingquery}A).
+Whilst our network trained the fastest on GPU hardware, CPU training was still significantly faster than VPRSNN \cite{hussaini2022ensembles}.
+We attribute this predominately to increased spike efficiency, shifting away from modeling biological complexity in SNN simulators \cite{10.7554/eLife.47314}.

-Our system is capable of real-time query deployment, with speeds on both CPU and GPU hardware for our network in the order of hundreds to thousands of Hz (Figure \ref{fig:trainingquery}B), which is particularly useful for resource limited compute scenarios.
-A single query simultaneously activating all expert modules at these speeds shows the scalability of our method if larger datasets are employed.
-And finally, the time scaling of our system was found to be $\mathcal{O}(n)$ for training time and $\mathcal{O}(log\ n)$ for query speed (Figure \ref{fig:trainingquery}C).
+Capable of real-time query deployment, our system inferences on CPU and GPU hardware in the order of hundreds to thousands of Hz (Figure \ref{fig:trainingquery}B), critical for resource limited compute scenarios.
+The time scaling of our system when training on reference datasets from 100 to 27,000 places was found to be $\mathcal{O}(n)$ for training and $\mathcal{O}(\log\! n)$ for query times, respectively (Figure \ref{fig:trainingquery}C).
 We next measured training and query speeds for the conventional SAD and NetVLAD and state-of-the-art GCL VPR methods, as summarized in Table \ref{tab:results}.
-Across the board, our network trained and queried substantially faster than all of the other methods, with $\approx$ sub-hour training times on both CPU and GPU hardware and query speeds in the hundreds to thousands of hertz.
-This indicates that our network is suitable for real-time compute scenarios in resource limited systems.
+VPRTempo trained and queried substantially faster than all of the other methods.
 We note that SAD has no training requirement to run and NetVLAD and GCL uses pre-trained models \cite{Arandjelovic16,leyvavallina2021gcl}.
 Query speed for NetVLAD and GCL was measured as the time taken for query image feature extraction \cite{Arandjelovic16,leyvavallina2021gcl}.
 Only CPU training or query speeds are listed for VPRSNN \cite{hussaini2022ensembles} since there is no GPU implementation of this network available.